 The People's Health Trust was set up to address health inequalities in Great Britain and create fairer places in which to grow, live, work and age.
+It is funded by 12 local lotteries through the Health Lottery.
 Through its funding and support, it encourages resident-focused approaches as a means of addressing the underlying structural causes of health inequalities.
 The Trust funds projects addressing the circumstances that affect our life expectancy and quality of our health.